-Established in 2019, the committee is responsible for improving corporate responsibility practices within CAPZA.
+Established in 2019, the committee is responsible for improving corporate responsibility practices within

+CAPZA.

 In 2022, we endowed this committee with robust governance structures and substantial resources.
 Comprising up to 14 voting members nominated by the Management Board, the CAPZA for Good Committee ensures representation across various functions and regions.
 Meetings are convened as necessary and, at a minimum, biannually.
-Among the initiatives supported by the Committee in 2022 are "Gravir pour agir," "Advens for People and Planet," and Project Rescue Ocean.

 In 2024, we launched our Philanthopric program "Contribute to an Inclusive Finance by Promoting a More Inclusive Financial Sector and Financial Education for Everyone.'
-This program is implemented in partnership with CITECO and the Fondation Florence d.
+This program is implemented in partnership with CITECO and the Fondation Florence.

+d.
 Integration of ESG in the remuneration policy

 Sustainability risks are integrated into our compensation policy.
-ESG characteristics account for about 15% of investment officers' variable remuneration, based on the following criteria:
+We link the variable component of all CAPZA employees' remuneration to sustainability targets.
+ESG objectives account for about 15% of investment officers' variable remuneration, based on the following criteria and taking into account the strategy (equity or debt)